Skip to main content

 GHD Curve Creative Curl Wand

-When I think of my ideal curling wand, it’s one that grants me room for creativity.
+When I think of my ideal curling wand, it grants me room for creativity.
 The perfect wand is also intuitive, heats up quickly, and makes the sometimes painstaking process of styling my hair all-around easier.
 In every way, the GHD Curve Creative Curl Wand is exactly that.
 Whether I want soft beach waves for an undone look or tight curls for a classic-yet-voluminous style, I can achieve that with the GHD.

 In terms of mechanics, the GHD has a single power button, which you have to hold down for a good two seconds, so you don’t have to worry about accidentally turning it off mid-style.
 The wand is lightweight and has a cool-tip end to keep you from burning your neck and forehead (we’ve all been there).
 It has a well-placed kickstand that prevents the hot iron from teetering or tipping onto your vanity.
 For safety purposes, the iron automatically shuts off after 30 minutes.